sh4nth/koromoth-viewer/koromoth-viewer-cdk-py/README.md

-# Welcome to your CDK Python project!
+# Welcome to the KoromothViewer CDK Python project!

 This is a blank project for CDK development with Python.